Classic Blueberry Galette with Crumble Topping

 Classic blueberry galette with crumble topping makes the best dessert!
 If you love homemade blueberry pie, then this easy blueberry galette is a must bake – it’s the best way to showcase blueberries without the stress of pie.
-Recipe makes one 10-inch galette.
+Add this to your summer baking list!

 What is a galette?